 Please follow below steps to use our heat gun on thermoplastic elastomers.

 STEP 1 – Setup the surgery table: Set up your surgery table.
 Choose ideally an outdoor area or a garage for example.

 STEP 2 – Prepare your equipment: Using our fumes protection mask or a safety compliant one of your own, turn on the heat gun and wait until it warms up.
-Our heat gun has 2 temperatures you can choose from.
-Start with the lower one.
-Make sure to also turn on your laser thermometer.
+Gradually increase the temperature and make sure to also turn on your laser thermometer.

 STEP 3 – Prepare the wound: Prior to start, make sure that the area you are going to heat up is clean and saturated with oil.
-This will prevent TPE from heating up too quickly and burning or darkening.
+This will prevent TPE from heating up too quickly, by evenly distributing the heat, and also reduce the risk of burning or darkening.